sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 wiz_eks_challenge{w0w_y0u_really_are_4n_eks_and_aws<*REDACTED*>}
 ```

-and thats the final flag!
-In my next post I'll discuss the remediation steps
+and that is the final flag!
+In my next post I will discuss the remediation steps
-to prevent this configuration mistakes on your cluster!
+to prevent these configuration mistakes on your cluster!